RickBrannan/StuffEarlyChristiansRead/README.md

 All material in this repository is Copyright 2018 Rick Brannan.

+I have blogged about some of these transcriptions on my personal web site, [rickbrannan.com](https://rickbrannan.com/category/stuff-early-christians-read/).

 # Transcriptions
 Transcriptions are largely reproduced from the named source.
 In these transcriptions, I have typically removed accents (for ease of typing) and also have typically not represented the size of lacunae (`[...]`).
 My interest is primarily in easy transcription, not in encoding every single data point necessary for a visual reproduction of the fragment.